+CASTING DC: Standard

+CASTING TIME: Standard

+COOLDOWN: Standard

-CASTING DC: Standard CASTING TIME: Standard COOLDOWN: Standard RANGE: 1 square per level TARGET: 1 creature DURATION: 1 minute per level SAVING THROW: Fortitude Negates (see text) SPELL RESISTANCE: Yes (see text)
+RANGE: 1 square per level

+SAVING THROW: Fortitude Negates (see text)

 The caster either increases or decreases the target's ability to perform physical work.
 The target either has its movespeed decreased by two squares and can only run for half as long as normal, or has its movespeed increased by 1 square and can run for twice as long as normal.